NikiPanayotov04/CBL---data-science-project/README.md

 # CBL-data-science-project
-Project - Addressing real-world crime and security problems with data science.

-🐍 Python Scripts
+Project - Reducing residential burglary by developing an automated, data-driven forecasting model to inform the most efficient and effective resource allocation strategies.

 To reproduce the full pipeline from raw data to models, officer allocation, and dashboards — run the following files in this order: